-Sector Ide entified gaps and constraints Me easures to address Transport subsector gaps subsector gaps consumption data provided by the MNRE, (Tier 1) 1.
+Sector Ide entified gaps and constraints Me easures to address Transport subsector gaps 1.
+GHG emission estimates are currently calculated using fuel consumption data provided by the MNRE, (Tier 1) 1.
 Improve the data scope to include relevant data for Tier 2 GHG emissions determination. and needs 2.
 Unavailability of Data for Tier 2 and uncoordinated data sharing with the Climate Change Unit.
 Unavailable data include the following: 1.
-Develop institutional arrangements between MTEA, MNRE, MoF (Ministry of Finance), and MPWT to improve data collection and sharing.
-9 a.
-Annual distances travelledb.
-Occupancy rates of passenger vehicles 2.
-Develop sector specific online data collection templates for road license renewal in an App format. С. Tonnes of freight transported and 3.
+Develop institutional arrangements between MTEA, MNRE, MoF (Ministry of Finance), and MPWT to improve data collection and sharing. a. b.
+Annual distances travelled Occupancy rates of passenger vehicles 2.
+Develop sector specific online data collection templates for road license renewal in an App format. с.
+Tonnes of freight transported and 3.
 Develop software for data sharing between the relevant ministries. d.
-Vehicle fuel type does not appear in registration certificate.3.
+Vehicle fuel type does not appear in registration certificate.
+4. Include fuel type in the database for motor vehicle registration.
+3. 3.
 Climate change has not been mainstreamed within the transport sector.
-There are no climate change personnel 4.
-Include fuel type in the database for motor vehicle registration. transport sector.
 There are no climate change personnel responsible for such.
-There is a poor understanding of the GHG 1 MTEA must sensitise road transport staff at MWPT and the Ministry of Finance (which collects fleet data for MPWT) on climate change matters.
+There is a poor understanding of the GHG inventory process, reporting and accounting methodologies within MWPT.
+1 MTEA must sensitise road transport staff at MWPT and the Ministry of Finance (which collects fleet data for MPWT) on climate change matters.
 2 Assign staff within MNRE, MoF, MWPT and MTEA to coordinate and oversee MRV in the transport sector.
-3 Need to update the online repositories and archive for data Energy sector gaps and needs 1.
-Develop an institutional arrangement where MNRE is responsible for energy sector GHG inventory estimates so that they conduct their data collection in consideration of the subsequent GHG inventory determinations.
-2. 1.
+Need to update the online repositories and archive for data Energy sector gaps and needs 1.
+MNRE is interested in total energy consumption per sector without regard to the end-use technology required for calculating GHG emissions.
+1. Develop an institutional arrangement where MNRE is responsible for energy sector GHG inventory estimates so that they conduct their data collection in consideration of the subsequent GHG inventory determinations.
+2. Estimates of residential wood fuel (biomass) use are based on 1.
 Fast track the proposed biomass study. a model that is based the results of a very old study (1993).
 2. Use computational modelling expertise from the University of Eswatini to develop a local model for residential biomass usage based on the results of the study.
 3. Improve industrial biomass data collection.
 1. Also collect biomass data usage for self-consumption in industry, for example in the timber industry; and include the end-use technology for fuels.